ccdmb/predector/docs/running.md

 If you are running a task that doesn't naturally separate (e.g. a multi-species dataset downloaded from a UniProtKB query), it's best to chunk the fasta into sets of roughly 20000 (e.g. using [seqkit](https://bioinf.shenwei.me/seqkit/usage/#split)) and use the globbing pattern on those split fastas.

-### Accessing and copying the results

-By default the results of the pipeline are stored in the `results` folder.
-You can change this directory using the `--outdir` parameter to the pipeline.
-You can find more details on the outputs in the [pipeline output](#pipeline-output) section.

-It's important to note that nextflow [symbolically links](https://en.wikipedia.org/wiki/Symbolic_link) results files from the `work` directory, to the specified output directory.
-This saves some space, but requires a bit of extra care when copying and deleting files.
-If you delete the `work` folder you will also be deleting the actual contents of the results, and you'll be left with a pointer to a non-existent file.
-**Make sure you copy any files that you want to keep before deleting anything**.

-If you use the linux [`cp`](https://linux.die.net/man/1/cp) command to copy results, please **make sure to use the `-L` flag**.
-This ensures that you copy the contents of the file rather than just copying another link to the file.
-[`rsync`](https://linux.die.net/man/1/rsync) also requires using an `-L` flag to copy the contents rather than a link.
-[`scp`](https://linux.die.net/man/1/scp) will always follow links to copy the contents, so no special care is necessary.

-If you use a different tool, please make sure that it copies the contents.

 ### Command line parameters

 To get a list of all available parameters, use the `--help` argument.